elixirschool/elixirschool/lessons/en/ecto/querying_basics.md

 %Ecto.Association.NotLoaded<association :actors is not loaded>
 ```

 We _can't_ access those associated characters unless we preload them.
-There are a few different way to preload records with Ecto.
+There are a few different ways to preload records with Ecto.

 #### Preloading With Two Queries